rohitsuratekar/CardioPipeLine/README.md

 ### Installation
 On installation part, it is good idea to make a new virtual environment and install `snakemake` on it.
-Then download all the tool binaries in your desired place.
+Then download all the tool binaries in your desired location.
 After that, just clone this repository.

 ```
 git clone https://github.com/rohitsuratekar/CardioPipeLine.git